grafana/loki/docs/sources/shared/configuration.md

 # client and server component in Loki.
 # The CLI flags prefix for this block configuration is: querier.frontend-client
 [grpc_client_config: <grpc_client>]

+# The grpc_client block configures the gRPC client used to communicate between a
+# client and server component in Loki.
+# The CLI flags prefix for this block configuration is: querier.scheduler-client
+[query_scheduler_grpc_client_config: <grpc_client>]

+# Wether to use separated clients for frontend and scheduler.
+If set to true,
+# querier will use separated clients for frontend and scheduler.
+If set to
+# false, querier will use the same client for both frontend and scheduler.
+# CLI flag: -querier.use-separated-clients
+[uses_separated_clients: <boolean> | default = false]
 ```

 ### table_manager